Thanh-WuTan/dilithium-git-signer/README.md

 # Features
 - Generate Dilithium key pairs for different security levels (2, 3, 5).
-- Sign Git commits with your private key and store signatures in Git notes (refs/notes/signatures).
+- Sign Git commits with your private key and store signatures in Git notes (`refs/notes/signatures`).
+- Export/import public keys to/from files for team collaboration.
-- Automatic signing via a post-commit Git hook.
+- Automatic signing via a `post-commit` Git hook.
 - View signatures stored in Git notes.

 # Installation